🌲Fine PineView Test Lab

 Pine vs Tofu Litter

 This is less about finding one universal winner and more about matching the litter to your cleanup style.
-Pine usually wins on low tracking and natural odor control.
-Tofu often wins on clumping and scoop familiarity.
+In Cycle 01, pine beat tofu on tracking and monthly cost, while tofu stayed closer to clay on transition difficulty.
 If you want to test pine first, compare that conclusion against the broader category guide and the review library.

-Mark ArcherLead writer, Fine Pine Cat Litter β€’ Founder & CEO, Purrify
+Mark ArcherLead writer, Fine Pine Cat Litter β€’ Editorial director and product researcher

 Published: